DryPeng/clashT/README.md

 </p>

 > [!NOTE]
 > This is not the [original *Clash*](https://github.com/Dreamacro/clash).
-This repositories is currently being maintained.
+This repositories is currently trying maintained.
 For convenience, *ClashT* is a new repositories.

 ## Features